marijnh/Eloquent-JavaScript/07_robot.md

 {{index "runRobot function"}}

-Because we want robots to be able to remember things, so that they can make and execute plans, we also pass them their memory and allow them to return a new memory.
+Because we want robots to be able to remember things so they can make and execute plans, we also pass them their memory and allow them to return a new memory.
 Thus, the thing a robot returns is an object containing both the direction it wants to move in and a memory value that will be given back to it the next time it is called.

 ```{includeCode: true}
 function runRobot(state, robot, memory) {